engkasra/Bit-Project/README.md

 - **Kubernetes** cluster with Calico networking and Ingress-NGINX for traffic routing.
 - **CI/CD** automated pipeline with GitHub Actions, Docker Hub, and `kubectl` deploy.
 - **Monitoring** includes Prometheus for metrics collection and Grafana for visualization.
+- **Logging** Elasticsearch has been setup as single node with Fluentbit to gathering and collect logs from pods.

 ## Table of Contents